 We are still in the phase of robotics where engineers try them all to try and figure out what works.
 I have no other explanation for the phenomenon, especially after seeing this species of robotic ibex presented by Kawasaki.
 A goat, I don't know what it is.
-Still a ride-on robot to carry goods or people, if neither of them needs to get there early, of course.
+However, a ride-on robot to carry goods or people, if neither needs to get to their destination quickly, of course.

 Bex, an offshoot of Kawasaki's Kaleido project, has been working on bipedal humanoid robots for over 7 years.
 You will be tired, if last week (at the International Robot Exhibition in Tokyo) you presented this bizarre quadruped.